dhoyle/splicedocs-jekyll/pages/Developers/On-PremiseOnly/MapReduceAPI.md

 {: .noteNote}

-For information about and examples of using Splice Machine with HCatalog, see the Using Splice Machine with HCatalog topic in this book.
+For information about and examples of using Splice Machine with HCatalog, see the <a href="Using Splice Machine with HCatalog topic.

 ## Example of Using the Splice Machine MapReduce API   {#Example}